prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Register With The Core

-Prebid Server does not use reflection or any other automagic technology to recognize your new bid adapter.
+Prebid Server does not use reflection or any other automated technology to recognize your new bid adapter.
 You must manually register it with the core framework.

 {: .alert.alert-info :}
 You will need to add an `import` statement for your bid adapter package in these files.
 Modern code editors such as Visual Studio Code and JetBrain's GoLand will automatically do that for you.